clintzold/odin-pexels-api/README.md

 This is an app for The Odin Project at https://www.theodinproject.com/lessons/ruby-on-rails-pexels-api

-The goal is to create an application that takes an ID for a pexel collection and then displays the images within the collection by requesting them via their API
+The goal is to create an application that takes an ID for a pexel collection and then displays the images within the collection by requesting them via their API.

+I decided to make it more interesting and make a call to their search query with the submitted form data.

 * Ruby version